 Even a bad experience is a good story.
 Think about your travel stories: the tales about missed trains and rained-out beach holidays take pride of place next to the ones about standing at Angkor Wat in Cambodia to watch the sun rise.
 We just love discussing our experiences.

 Experiences can strengthen a bond or friendship.
-Whether it’s with a friend or lover, sharing new experiences can help you get to know each other and forge common memories.
-Doing things together is a great way to break the ice in a new relationship or freshen up an old one.
+Sharing new experiences can help you get to know work mates better and forge common memories.
+Doing things as a team is a great way to build trust and communication skills, break the ice if there are new team members or strengthen existing relationships.

 You are less likely to compare.
 It’s very easy to compare items.
 If someone buys you a coffee maker, you can find yourself in a shop wondering whether it was the best on offer.
 But if that same person sends you whizzing over the city of Melbourne in a helicopter, you’re far less likely to make comparisons.

 Experiences become part of you.
 Fashions change, gadgets break and computers become obsolete in the blink of an eye, but an experience becomes part of who you are through stories and memories.
 What are we if not the sum of our experiences?

 There’s a social component.
 We are social beings, so the idea of going abseiling with a friend makes us much happier than sitting at home with a pile of gifts.
 When you go on an experience like this, you’ll meet a group of like-minded folk.